LET US SHARE A LITTLE ABOUT OURSELVES

 OUR CALLING AND VISION

-We are Jim and Kari Showers, a family of Bible-believing missionaries sent out of Victory Baptist Church in Milton, Florida.
-We believe that we are under the compelling call of God to serve Him as church planters here in the country of Paraguay.
-Upon our arrival in the field we began our service in two existing Baptist churches and in the Paraguay Bible Institute.
-Our goal for this term has been to become fluent in the Spanish language and to learn as much as we can about the Paraguayan people and culture.
-Our calling is to win souls for Jesus Christ; discipling them as the Bible commands, then helping them to establish Bible-believing churches.
-We sincerely believe that Paraguay can be evangelized in our lifetimes and that God is using our ministry here for His glory.
+We are a family of Bible-believing missionaries sent out of Victory Baptist Church in Milton, Florida.
+We are under the compelling call of God to serve Him as church planters here in the country of Paraguay.
+We began our ministry here in 2017 and the Lord used those first years to deepen our burden for these sweet people and increase our fluency in the Spanish language and Paraguayan culture.
+We have seen people saved, baptized, and growing in the Lord and praise God for His goodness towards our family.
+We began the Iglesia Bautista La Victoria (Victory Baptist Church) in April of 2022.
+Our calling is to win souls for Jesus Christ; disciple them as the Bible commands, then help them to establish Bible-believing churches.

 Our Core Beliefs